crazy4pi314/scipy-vscode-tutorial/2-devtips.md

 > 4. Commit your changes to your new branch and push the changes using `Commit & Push`.
 > 5. Create a PR to the origin repo, either with the GitHub PR extension or via the GitHub web interface so we can review and merge!

+## Documentation

-**Documentation** - Don't forget to document your work!
+Don't forget to document your work!
 Here we'll go over some tools in VS Code and GitHub to level up your docs.

-- `autoDocstring` extension
-- Sphinx
-- LaTeX math rendering extension
+### LaTeX in VS Code!

+The [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension answered the long-standing question: when would LaTeX work be possible in VS Code?

+### Sphinx (or similar static generator)

+You can use convenient [GitHub actions](https://github.com/marketplace/actions/deploy-to-github-pages) to push [Read the Docs](https://github.com/readthedocs/actions) or GitHub Pages once test built.

 > **Exercise** Document your code
 >